awsdocs/amazon-traffic-mirroring-guide/doc_source/tm-example-open-source.md

 ## Step 4: Create a Traffic Mirror Session<a name="tm-example-open-source-step-create-session"></a>

-Create and configure a Traffic Mirror session with the following options\.
+Create and configure a traffic mirror session with the following options\.
 For more information, see [Create a Traffic Mirror Session](traffic-mirroring-session.md#create-traffic-mirroring-session)\.

 **Traffic Mirror Session to Monitor Inbound TCP Traffic**